Senior pay in HE

 Each Remuneration Committee is responsible to the institution’s governing body (usually known as the Court or Board), which always includes students and staff members.
 The Scottish Code of Good HE Governance requires that the governing body sets the policies and process that the Remuneration Committee should follow and that the committee must report back to the governing body.

 The university’s Principal can be a member of the remuneration committee and can advise on the performance of other senior staff, but the Principal is never present in discussions of his or her own pay.

-In 2014/15 the total increase in Scottish Principals’ pay amounted to 3.4%.
+In 2018/19 the total increase in Scottish Principals’ pay amounted to 2.76%.
+This compares to a 3.40% increase four years previously.
 This includes all benefits received by Principals but does not include pensions contributions.
-This figure does not include data from institutions where a new Principal started his/her tole during the relevant period as this does not give a like-for-like comparison.
+This figure does not include data from institutions where a new Principal started his/her role during the relevant period as this does not give a like-for-like comparison.
 Including these institutions could inadvertently lower the sector’s figure as those new to post are likely to start at a lower level of remuneration than their predecessor.

 Transparency over pay